Junecran/MA1805-portfolio/02 Movement/README.md

 ## Debrief
 - learning array to store information helped shorten repeatable code but sometimes it was easier to write the code manally (when code coordanise where too differnet) / lines didnt work /vertex were better when doing muiltple things to the same coords
+- arrays list only worked when the line while contiusous and needed muiltple placement/ action